CristinaCiotlaus/ChildrenLibrary/README.md

 **Children's Books Repository**

-This repository contains a collection of children's books that can be accessed using the following URL: http://localhost:3000/Childrensbooks.
-Description

 The Children's Books Repository is a web application that provides a curated collection of children's books for reading and exploration.
 It offers a user-friendly interface where children and parents can access a wide range of books suitable for different age groups.

 Features
-    Browse through a diverse collection of children's books.
+- Browse through a diverse collection of children's books.
-    Filter books by age group, genre, or author.
+- Filter books by age group, genre, or author.
-    Read books directly within the application.
+- Read books directly within the application.
-    Bookmark favorite books for easy access.
+- Bookmark favorite books for easy access.
-    Explore additional information about authors and illustrators.
+- Explore additional information about authors and illustrators.
-    Leave reviews and ratings for books.
+- Leave reviews and ratings for books.
-    Contribute to the repository by suggesting new books.
+- Contribute to the repository by suggesting new books.